mui/material-ui/docs/data/material/components/buttons/buttons.md

 The default Material UI Button component follows the Material Design 2 specs.
 To get the [Material 3](https://m3.material.io/) version, use the new experimental `@mui/material-next` package.
-Visit the [Material 3 Components](/material-ui/guides/material-3-components/) guide for instructions on how to do so.

 ```js
 import Button from '@mui/material-next/Button';
 ```

 {{"demo": "ButtonMaterialYouPlayground.js", "hideToolbar": true, "bg": "playground"}}

+For more instructions on how to use it, visit the [detailed guide](/material-ui/guides/material-3-components/).